-On February 1, 2019, we completed our acquisition of Electro Scientific Industries, Inc., or ESI, an innovator in laser-based manufacturing solutions for the micro-machining industry.
-Our acquisition of ESI is another significant step in executing our "broadening our market reach" strategy, expanding our addressable market by approximately \$2.2 billion.
-The acquisition also provides MKS with a very balanced portfolio, with approximately 51% of our combined revenue in 2018 coming from advanced markets, and 49% from the semiconductor market, on a pro forma basis, reflecting the full year results of ESI.
-We expect the addition of ESI to strengthen our expertise in the lasers, photonics and optics markets, enabling us to develop systems that provide unique and cost-effective solutions to meet the challenges of our customers' evolving technology needs.
+In February 2019, MKS completed the acquisition of Electro Scientific Industries, Inc., or ESI, a worldwide leader in advanced manufacturing processes within the printed circuit board, electronic thin film and electronic component markets.
+Our acquisition of ESI represents a significant step in broadening our market reach and expanding our addressable market by approximately \$2.2 billion.
+The acquisition also provides MKS with a more balanced portfolio, with approximately 51% of our combined revenue in 2019 coming from Advanced Markets, and 49% from the Semiconductor Market.
+We expect the addition of ESI to further strengthen our expertise in the lasers, photonics and optics markets, enabling us to develop systems that provide unique and cost-effective solutions to meet the challenges of our customers' evolving technology needs.